 Mountbatten has an infinity pool with a brilliant view of the surrounding mountains and is also surrounded by trees and plants which provides welcome shade.
 Order a fruit juices, lay back and take in the beautiful scenery and fresh air.
 Speak to the manager who will be more than happy to take you on a tea plucking excursion on one of the property’s tea gardens where you will actually have a chance to experience tea plucking and also learn a lot about this wonderful herb.
 You may also want the kids to experience a wood fire cooking demonstration by the head chef in the bungalow’s kitchen.
 The tea spa located in close proximity to the pool has an exclusive range of treatments based on the therapeutic properties of tea and even uses massage oils made from tea extracts.

-What LT Loves The peace and quiet and overall look and feel about the place is truly memorable and even the kids loved it.
+The peace and quiet and overall look and feel about the place is truly memorable and even the kids loved it.
 Complimentary service and staff wherein the personal butler takes the service a step further.
 Scenic views and the Victorian elements coupled with the bungalow’s history truly lives up to its distinguished name “MOUNTBATTEN”.

 Mountbatten Bungalow Reservation Office Colombo: Le Cube, No.136,High Level Road, Colombo 06, Sri Lanka